 Although it is not widely known, the Chinese are actually the largest beer producers in the world.
 They produce more than 20% of the world’s production.
 Indeed, when you visit China, it is easy to see that the Chinese love to eat and drink.
-Beverage, especially beer, thus represents a huge market there !
+Beverage, especially beer, thus represents a huge market there!
 Archaeologists have even found traces of barley on the site of Mijiaya that prove that the Chinese were already brewing beer 5000 years ago.
-Today, most of the Chinese producers are making blond beer, which is very light, with little alcohol, such as Tsingtao, Snow or Harbin.
-This production is slightly exported abroad but is mainly intended for the domestic market.
+Today, most of Chinese producers are making blond beer, which is very light, with little alcohol, such as Tsingtao, Snow or Harbin.
+This product is slightly exported abroad but is mainly intended for the domestic market.
 Those beers are usually consumed during meals.
 They are refreshing and the Chinese love it.

 The beers came from China, Germany, Belgium, Australia, France, and much more!
 A delight for the taste buds of the Chinese looking for beer with a stronger taste and alcohol than their traditional Tsingtao.
 For example IPA, stout, but also fruity beers that are very popular with women.
 Beer bars and micro-breweries are proliferating in the country.
 There is a bar chain in Shanghai, called “Beer Lady”.
 Open 24 hours a day, 7 days a week, this brand already has three bars in the city, all of which are very popular.
 By offering a variety of more than 1700 imported beers, the brand has quickly become a reference for beer lovers.